troyxmccall/roombelt/TEST.md

 1. Ensure that device browser shows calendar view.

 ### Edit device
 1. In admin panel click connected device to edit it.
 Pick another calendar and click "OK".
-After 30s ensure that the calendar has changed on the device browser window.
+After 30s ensure that the calendar has changed in the device browser window.
 2. In admin panel click connected device to edit it.
 Pick polish language and click "OK".
-After 30s ensure that the language has changed on the device browser window.
+After 30s ensure that the language has changed in the device browser window.
+3. In admin panel click connected device to edit it.
+Change clock type and click "OK".
+After 30s ensure that the clock type has changed in the device browser window.

 ## Device

 1. Ensure that displayed time is valid.
 ### Create & extend
 1. Click "15 min" to start a meeting.
-Ensure that start and end time is valid.
+Ensure that start and end time are valid.
 2. Click "End now" and "Cancel".
 You should see the "Extend" screen.
 3. Click "+15 min".
 Validate that the meeting end time is valid.
 4. Click "+1h".
 Validate that the meeting end time is valid.